TREATMENT OF UNDER EYES CIRCLES USING FILLERS AND PDO THREAD

-The basic reactions of the treatment are swelling, wounding which normally resolves in a couple of days.
-Disease is dependably a possibility however its possibility can be limited by aseptic conditions and right strategy.
+The basic reactions of the treatment are swelling and wounding which normally resolve in a couple of days.
+The disease is dependably a possibility however its possibility can be limited by aseptic conditions and the right strategy.
 Migration of threads can happen because of poor inclusion and is more frequent if uni or bi-directional threads are utilized.

-- All patients are required to discuss with a supplier to review the dangers, benefits, options, contraindications and expectations of treatment.
+- All patients are required to discuss with a supplier review the dangers, benefits, options, contraindications, and expectations of treatment.

-- Patients that take oral anti-infections before dental visits/work ought to consider a course to decrease the possibility of infections if showed by the treatment region.
+- Patients that take oral anti-infections before dental visits/work ought to consider a course to decrease the possibility of infections if shown by the treatment region.

 - Patients with the risk of herpes should tell their provider, as treatment may cause a flare-up.